JoaoSazao/JoaoSazao/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm João!
-I am a Front End developer and currently live in Brazi.
+I am a FullStack developer and currently live in Brazi.

-  - 🌱 I'm currently studying on a platform called Alura focused on programming and technology

   - 🔭 I currently work in the IT and Internet technical support area at Porto.
 However, I dream of working in the area of ​​Software Engineering
 </p>